 possibly Jonathan Richardson the elder (London 1665 – London 1745), artist

 possibly Hans Hysing (Stockholm 1678 – London 1753), artist

-previously catalogued as after Enoch Seeman the younger (Gdańsk c.1694 – London 1744), artist
+previously catalogued as attributed to Enoch Seeman the younger (Gdańsk c.1694 – London 1744), artist

 Killerton House, Devon, 2000 [The National Trust] 2000, Illus. p.34: